SahilTChaudhary/sahiltchaudhary.github.io/_pages/research.md

     In this project, the bulk of my work and contributions are as follows:

   * <h3>Comms-Aware Planning and MANET framework</h3>
-    * Spearheaded the development of a **MANET framework** using DDS and ROS to ensure communication fidelity in heterogeneous robot convoys, implement network topology repair and recovery behaviors, and enforce a communication boundary.
+    * Spearheaded the development of a **MANET framework** using DDS and ROS to ensure communication fidelity in heterogeneous robot convoys, perform network topology repair and recovery behaviors, and enforce a communication boundary.
+Submitted a [paper](https://sahiltchaudhary.github.io/publications/comms/) to GVSETS 2025.
 The various features and behaviors of this framework are as follows:

-    * <h3>Comms Graph and Comms Peeloff</h3>
+    * <h3>Network Construction and Comms Peeloff</h3>
       * Developed a **novel algorithm to maintain communication fidelity among robots** in a convoy, by extending off an existing work.
         * The aim is to ensure that all robots in the field, irrespective of whether they are in a convoy or not, must be able to communicate with the Basestation, i.e., the user.
         * Each robot communicates via proprietary radios, and each radio has the capability to act as a **comms relay**.